Maddad1010/Father-Agnel-ITI/README.md

 # Father-Agnel-ITI
-An appp for ITI collage Using Flutter
+An appp for ITI college Using Flutter